juaaloval/personal-website/content/authors/Juan Carlos Alonso Valenzuela/_index.md

   url: https://www.us.es

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Software Testing, Mining Software Repositories and Natural Language Processing.
+bio: My research interests include Software Testing, Web APIs and Natural Language Processing.

 # Interests to show in About widget
 interests: